zwxandy/wenxuanzeng.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Senior Student from UESTC
+role: A Senior Student from UESTC

 # Organizations/Affiliations to show in About widget
 organizations: